DragonSenses/Algorithms/LeetCode/297-serialize-and-deserialize-binary-tree/problem.md

 # Depth-First Search Preorder Approach

-A **preorder traversal** visits the root first, then the left subtree, and finally the right subtree.

-A **depth‑first search** explores a tree by following one path as deeply as possible before backtracking to explore the next path.

-Together, a **DFS preorder traversal** provides a natural way to capture both the values and the structure of a tree, making it well‑suited for tasks such as copying or serializing trees.

-**Serialization** is the process of converting a tree into a linear representation that records both its values and its structure.

-**Deserialization** is the reverse process: reconstructing the original tree from its serialized representation.

-**Tokens** are the individual units produced by splitting the serialized data, typically representing either a node's value or a null marker.

-A **Codec** is an abstraction that bundles the serialization and deserialization logic into a single interface, allowing a tree to be converted to a string and reconstructed from that string using a unified, consistent API.

 ## **Intuition**

 Preorder DFS is well‑suited for serialization because it naturally exposes the parent‑child relationships in the exact order needed to reconstruct the tree.
 When you visit a node in preorder, you immediately know its value before exploring its children.
 By inserting explicit null markers for missing children, the traversal becomes a complete structural blueprint of the tree.